-The Method used to brew the coffee can be an enormous factor in contributing to the taste and how much caffeine is in a cup of coffee.
-There are over twenty unique methods for brewing coffee.
-Below, I have listed the top 10 most common methods of brewing coffee.
-Click them for a more detailed explanation.
+The brewing method can be a big factor in contributing to how much caffeine is in a cup of coffee.
+There are over 20 unique methods for brewing coffee, I have listed the top 10 most common methods of brewing coffee below.

 One of the main influences which affects the amount of caffeine in a cup of coffee is the origin of the coffee Bean used.
 There are over 120 different species of coffee plant and the beans from these various species have different caffeine contents.
 The two most popular are “Arabica” which alone accounts for 70 to 80% of the world’s coffee production, and “Robusta” which accounts for 20 to 30%.
 Caffeine content of Robusta beans is strong and contains roughly twice as much caffeine as Arabica beans.
 The Arabic beans contain approximately 32 to 40 grams of caffeine per kilo dry, whereas the Robusta beans contain 65 to 85 grams of caffeine per kilogram dry.